erjoalgo/gmail-contacts-cj/README.md

 # Building/Installation

 -   Clone this repository, then run `lein uberjar`.
-See Bugs
 -   Alternatively, use a standalone jar from the releases

 # Usage and options